 That is good enough to get started, but I often have several projects going.
 Each project gets its own virtual environment.
 Having my environment files just sitting there in my project folder bothers me, though.

-It’s easy if you’re only using a single system Python.
+easy if you’re only using a single system Python.
+Just follow their

 What if I wanted to use both Python 2 and Python 3 virtual environments?
 Well, the virtual environments I already had set up for work function without any problem.
 Thank goodness.
 If I wanted to do new Python 2 work - well, that may be a good time to pull up a real virtual environment with a tool like Vagrant.
 I may come back to that later.